zaoyang/30-days-of-web-development/day-19/day-19.cq.md

 **JavaScript vs. Python, US, last 12 months**
 ![](public/assets/js-python-us.png)

 Notice that even though JavaScript is the more "popular" Programming Language, Google Trends shows that Python is searched more often.
-Stack Overflow uses a survey of developers to gather its data[^somethod], and Github bases its data on the "amount of code written" type measurements[^githubmethod].
+Stack Overflow uses a survey of developers to gather its [data](https://insights.stackoverflow.com/survey/2018/), and Github bases its data on the "amount of code written" [type measurements](https://octoverse.github.com/projects#languages).
 This upturn in Python searches _may_ support the buzz that Python is on the up-and-up.

 3\.
 Let's switch it up and look at JavaScript vs. Python, but this time **worldwide**, and over the **last 5 years** - [see chart here.](https://trends.google.com/trends/explore?date=today%205-y&q=%2Fm%2F02p97,%2Fm%2F05z1_)